The Riccobono Academic Resilience Faculty Fellowship Mini-Grants Program

 Funding

 - Individual faculty members will be awarded a maximum of $750 per year (not per course).
-An initial $250 award is provided following participation in the Riccobono Academic Resilience Faculty Fellows mini-retreat held at the beginning of the spring 2024 semester.
+An initial $250 award is provided following participation in the Riccobono Academic Resilience Faculty Fellows mini-retreat held at the end of the spring 2020 semester.
 The remaining $500 award will be provided following completion of all RARFF Grant Requirements (see below).

 - An additional $250 per year is available to support project-based expenses (speakers, off-campus activities).